Mutant Storm Reloaded

-Mutant Storm Reloaded is a multi-directional shoot 'em up developed by PomPom Games.
-The game debuted as a launch title on the Xbox 360's Xbox Live Arcade service with updated graphics, sound, and gameplay over its Windows and Xbox predecessor, Mutant Storm.
+Mutant Storm: Reloaded is a multi-directional shoot 'em up developed by PomPom Games.
+The game debuted as a launch title on the Xbox 360's Xbox Live Arcade service with updated graphics, sound, and gameplay over its Windows and Xbox predecessor, Mutant Storm (later was released for Microsoft Windows).

 The game's core is very much that of a classic arcade shooter, although its artistic design, colorful and reminiscent of cel-shading or microscopic medical imaging, has been called "psychedelic" and "an eye-frying Minter-esque slice of psychotropic twitch brilliance" by reviewers.
 Generally, reviews were positive, with the most common complaint being the game's high launch price, 800 Microsoft Points ($10 USD), compared to similar alternatives available on Xbox Live Arcade.

 Gameplay

 In the game, the player controls a ship around a succession of 89 rooms filled with enemies which must be defeated within a certain time period.
 The enemies range from slow-moving targets to stationary turrets to mini-boss-type enemies which require many shots and specific strategies to be defeated.
 After each room is cleared, the remaining time is converted to points and added to the score.
 As the player progresses without losing a life, a score multiplier and a belt meter increase the reward and difficulty level.
 Gameplay strategies, weapons and power-ups depend on the mode of gameplay chosen.